 Many retailers such as Amazon, Macy’s, Home Depot, Lowe’s, Costco, and others may require products to have a GS1-issued barcode, so if you plan on selling with them, it’s worth investing in the original codes.

-Tip: If you plan on using GS-1 barcodes for your organization’s internal communication system, you don’t have to pay a fee.
+Tip: If you use GS-1 barcodes for your organization’s internal communication system, you don’t have to pay a fee.
 The GS1 has a list of prefixes you can use under “Restricted Circulation Numbers (MO defined)” on this page.

 Steps to Purchasing EANs